What We'll Cover

 What reliable subs look like

-Contractors who consistently come in on budget tend to have long-term subcontractor relationships — not a rotating cast.
+Contractors who consistently come in on budget keep long-term subcontractor relationships, not a rotating cast.
 Their subs show up on time, work clean, and know the standards without being told.
-They're professional enough that homeowners feel comfortable having them in the house.
-They don't leave a mess, their vehicles don't leak oil in your driveway, and they can answer a homeowner's question without the GC needing to play telephone.
+They're professional enough that homeowners feel comfortable having them in the house, and clean enough that their vehicles don't leak oil in your driveway and they can answer questions without the GC needing to play telephone.

 The compounding effect

-When rework happens, it doesn't just cost money directly.
-It creates delays.
-Delays push back every trade that follows.
-Pushed-back trades mean the electrician who was scheduled for Tuesday is now booked for three weeks.
-That three-week gap becomes a change order when the homeowner adds something because “well, we're waiting anyway.”
+Rework cascades beyond direct costs.
+Delays push back every trade that follows, so the electrician scheduled for Tuesday is now booked three weeks out, and that three-week gap turns into a change order when the homeowner adds something because “well, we're waiting anyway.”

 Industry data: Major renovation projects average between 2 and 11 change orders, with costs representing 10–15% of the original contract value.
-Each change order doesn't just add cost — it reduces overall productivity by 10–30%.
+Each change order both adds cost and reduces overall productivity by 10–30%.

 Source: AIA/industry data